John Gordon Davis: Residence in Spain

 Gordon Davis met his first wife, Patzi, in Hong Kong; they married in or before 1973.
 In that year, finding Hong Kong to be too expensive and not wanting to live in war-torn Rhodesia or apartheid South Africa, Gordon Davis moved to Spain with his wife.
 He bought a finca with a river running through it on the outskirts of Coín, a town near the coast in Andalusia, and had the property restored.
-John and Patzi separated in 1976, and in 1978 he married Rosemary, who was from Australia.
-Through the '70s, '80s and '90s, he wrote thirteen more published novels.
-In addition he wrote a non-fiction account, Operation Rhino (1972), about the capture and transport of wild rhinos to a Rhodesian game reserve to save them from poachers; a rescue operation that Gordon Davis was involved with.
+He and Patzi separated in 1976, and in 1978 he married Rosemary, who was from Australia.
+Through the '70s, '80s and '90s he wrote thirteen more published novels.
+In addition, he wrote the non-fiction account Operation Rhino (1972) about the capture and transport of wild rhinos to a Rhodesian game reserve to protect them from poachers; a rescue operation that Gordon Davis was involved with.
 He and Rosemary divided their time between Spain and travelling, sailing around most of the world in a succession of yachts.
 From his home, after retiring from publishing novels, Gordon Davis taught a residential course in fiction writing for aspiring as well as published authors.

 Gordon Davis died in November 2014 and was survived by his wife.
 In 2018, South African publisher the Footprint Press published Hold my Hand: The Life and Times of John Gordon Davis by David Hilton-Barber, with a foreword by Australian novelist Tony Park.

-Assessment

-The novels of John Gordon Davis tend to be populated by boisterous, hard-living, larger-than-life characters with a taste for adventure and a penchant for hedonism.
-It is typically from such cloth that the story's hero is cut, who is then faced with some social wrong and ends up becoming involved in attempts to right it.
-Often, the protagonist also has an intellectual, melancholy side, a cynical view of society and an affinity with the underdog.